Yqno/Web-Bruteforce/README.md

 # Web-Bruteforce
-a Simple Python Script that makes password requests on the desired website :)
+a Simple Python Script that makes password requests on the desired Website / Login page :)